Build Introduction

 Barbarian Class Mechanic – The Arsenal System

 For this Flay build, we will be using Two-Handed Axe as our weapon technique for its bonus to Vulnerable damage as this is still our strongest option.
-For this build, we’ll be assigning our weapons to the following skills.
+For both

 Gear, Stats, Gems, and Runes